List of Bad Girls characters: Neil Grayling

-Neil Grayling is the governor of G-Wing.
+Neil Grayling is the governor of Larkhall prison.
 He is a closeted homosexual for most of the show.
 He has an open feud with Jim, marries Di, and has a sexual relationship with Sylvia's son, Bobby Darren.
 He is idealistic and keen on prison reform, which does not sit well with the more conservative prison officers.
 He dies from the outbreak of Legionnaire's disease in series 8.